 Westchester Society of Humanistic Judaism

-photos: with Joan Kuhn at the Chappaqua Library. below: making a presentation on Joseph Cornell at the Edward Hopper House
+photos: with Joan Kuhn at the Chappaqua Library, 2019. below: Joseph Cornell presentation at the Edward Hopper House 2015

 Armchair Voyager, Joseph Cornell